-Our analysis indicates that height–as opposed to canopy position or root water access–is the primary factor through which tree size mediates drought response.
+Our analysis indicates that height, as opposed to canopy position or root water access, is the primary factor through which tree size mediates drought response.
 Taller trees face inherent biophysical challenges in lifting water a greater distance against the effects of gravity and friction [@ryan_hydraulic_2006; @mcdowell_darcys_2015; @mcdowell_relationships_2011; @couvreur_water_2018].
-Vertical gradients in stem and leaf traits–including smaller and thicker (higher LMA) leaves, more negative P50, and lower hydraulic conductivity at greater heights [@couvreur_water_2018; @koike_leaf_2001; @mcdowell_relationships_2011]–make it biophysically possible for trees to become tall [@couvreur_water_2018], yet height becomes a liability when drought incurs additional hydraulic challenges.
-Taller trees also face different microenvironments (Fig. 2a-b), in part because they are more likely to be in dominant canopy positions (Fig. 2d).
-Even under non-drought conditions, evaporative demand increases with tree height in taller trees are more closely coupled to the atmosphere (REFS- Jarvis 1984?; [@bretfeld_plant_2018]).
+Vertical gradients in stem and leaf traits including smaller and thicker leaves(higher LMA), more negative P50, and lower hydraulic conductivity at greater heights [@couvreur_water_2018; @koike_leaf_2001; @mcdowell_relationships_2011], make it biophysically possible for trees to become tall [@couvreur_water_2018], yet height becomes a liability when drought incurs additional hydraulic challenges.
+Taller trees also face different microenvironments (Fig. 2a-b), in part because they are more likely to be in upper canopy positions (Fig. 2d).
+Even under non-drought conditions, evaporative demand increases with tree height and taller trees are more closely coupled to the atmosphere (REFS- Jarvis 1984?; [@bretfeld_plant_2018]).
 Exposed canopy leaves reach higher temperatures (Smith & Nobel 1977), particularly during drought when solar radiation tends to be higher and less water is available for evaporative cooling of the leaves.
 Furthermore, daytime CO_2_ concentrations tend to decrease with height [@koike_leaf_2001], implying that water costs of CO2 uptake increase with height.
 Correlation between height and canopy position (Fig. 2d) makes it challenging to disentangle the relative importance of height per se from microenvironment.
 However, signficant decoupling between height and canopy position can be introduced by the configuration of neighboring trees (Fig. 2d) [@muller-landau_testing_2006], and we show that height is a far stronger predictor of drought response than crown position (Tables 1,4,5).
-Our analysis does have the limitation that canopy positions were recored in 2018 and undoubtedly changed for some trees since the 1960s, and we note that CP became an increasingly poor predictor moving from 1999 back to 1966 (Table 4).
+Our analysis does have the limitation that canopy positions were recored in 2018 and undoubtedly changed for some trees since the 1960s, and we note that CP became an increasingly poor predictor from 1999 back to 1966 (Table 4).
 However, because trees would generally advance towards more dominant positions as they grow and as neighbors die, changing canopy positions would bias against the acceptance of H1.2.
 The implication is that dominant crown positions did have a marginally negative influence on R, which makes sense in light of the vertical enviromnental gradients described above and agrees with previous studies showing greater drought sensitivity in more exposed trees ([@suarez_factors_2004]; [@scharnweber_confessions_2019]).
-It is safe to assume that currently suppressed trees have always been suppressed, and their relatively low R (after correcting for height effects) is real, which is consistent with analyses showing that suppressed–and particularly crowded–trees can suffer disproportionately during drought (REFS- Alan?).
-The observed height-sensitivity of R, together with the apparent lack of importance of root water access (H1.3), agrees with the concept that physiological limitations to transpiration under drought shift from root water access to the plant-atmosphere intreface as forests age [@bretfeld_plant_2018], such that tall trees–particularly the very tallest–are the most sensitive in mature forests.
-Additional research comparing drought responses of young and old forest stands, along with short and tall isolated trees, would be valuable for more clearly disentanging the roles of tree height and crown exposure.
+It is safe to assume that currently suppressed trees have always been suppressed, and their relatively low R (after correcting for height effects) is real, which is consistent with analyses showing that suppressed, and particularly crowded, trees can suffer disproportionately during drought (REFS- Alan?).
+The observed height-sensitivity of R, together with the apparent lack of importance of root water access (H1.3), agrees with the concept that physiological limitations to transpiration under drought shift from root water access to the plant-atmosphere interface as forests age [@bretfeld_plant_2018], such that tall trees–particularly the very tallest–are the most sensitive in mature forests.
+Additional research comparing drought responses of young and old forest stands, along with short and tall isolated trees, would be valuable for more clearly disentangling the roles of tree height and crown exposure.